Paingst12/Paingst12/README.md

 ## Certificates
-The best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result.
+The best way to showcase skills is by doing and sharing your job done, but sometimes certificates appear to be as an indirect result.
 Here's a list of the ones I have (in reverse-chronological order, with the date of completion in brackets):
 - [Data analysis with Python](https://www.coursera.org/account/accomplishments/records/EYX5RGZIO7B4) (May 2025) (Coursera - IBM)
 - [Databases and SQL for Data Science with Python ](https://www.coursera.org/account/accomplishments/records/XJ6GTXY58ONQ) (April 2025) (Coursera - IBM)
 - [Data Analyst, all in one course (Python, MySQL, Statistics, PowerBI)] (Feb 2025) (Success Point Training Center)